Show All Answers

 You may request a reset the following ways:

-The length of virtual and in person court hearings vary based on the number of defendants scheduled to appear on that day and the nature of their case(s).
+The length of court hearings vary based on the number of defendants scheduled to appear on that day and the nature of their case(s).

 Yes, the requirements for deferred disposition are based on your age at the time of the violation.